uttiyapal/Dangerous-Dave-Remastered/README.md

-# Dangerous-Dave-Remastered
+# Dungeon-Crawler-Game
-A remastered version of 1988 platform game by John Romero, made on the Godot Engine as an educational project.
+A dungeon crawer game paying homage to the MS-DOS games (VGA Graphics) of the 90s , made on the Godot Engine using GDScript as an educational project.